sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

 Because only nearest-neighbor shooting defects couple consecutive stages, the KKT matrix is block banded.
 This structure can be exploited by Riccati recursion or sparse symmetric factorization, giving linear computational scaling in the horizon length for fixed $n_x$ and $n_u$.

 This is the structure exploited by high-performance nonlinear model predictive control solvers such as acados and HPIPM.
-The publication version of the method should implement this sparse solve explicitly.
-The notebook implementation intentionally keeps a condensed dense Gauss--Newton normal-equation solve because it is easier to reproduce in vanilla JAX on a CPU.
-Therefore, the condensed solve is a reproducibility convenience, not the final algorithmic end-state.-
+The notebook implementation intentionally keeps a condensed dense Gauss-Newton normal-equation solve because it is easier to reproduce in vanilla JAX on a CPU.
+Therefore, the condensed solve is a reproducibility convenience, not the final algorithmic end-state.